Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon RX 7900 XTX should perform a little bit faster than the GeForce RTX 3080 Ti in general. (explain)
+Memory BandwidthIn theory, the Radeon RX 7900 XTX should be 5% quicker than the GeForce RTX 3080 Ti in general, because of its greater data rate. (explain)

-Texel RateThe Radeon RX 7900 XTX should be quite a bit (approximately 63%) more effective at anisotropic filtering than the GeForce RTX 3080 Ti. (explain)
+Texel RateThe Radeon RX 7900 XTX should be quite a bit (about 63%) better at AF than the GeForce RTX 3080 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison